clarkcb/xfind/README.md

 ## TODOs

 * Add `minlastmod`, `maxlastmod`, `minsize` and `maxsize` functionality (currently only implemented in `python` version)
-* Add Docker support - it is a high-priority goal to create a docker image that includes all software necessary to build and run all language versions for easy setup and comparison
 * Separate executable code from library code to make integrating into `xsearch` easier or possible
+* Define an approach for identifying the type of "extensionless" filenames, perhaps a combination of:
+  * Add established filenames to list in _filetypes.json_ (e.g. _.gitignore_, _Dockerfile_, _README_, etc.) and add a check for a filename match if filename is extensionless
+  * Assume a file type for any filenames that are not identified (probably BINARY would be the safest), -or- do some very minimal type detection (detect binary/text from first few bytes?)
 * Determine how archive file support should work, two options:
-  1. Provide option to find files inside archives - in this case should change archivesOnly and includeArchives options to inArchivesOnly and findInArchives, respectively
+  1. Provide option to find files inside archives - in this case should change `archivesonly` and `includearchives` options to `inarchivesonly` and `findinarchives`, respectively
-  2. Find archives the same as other files - in this case should consider removing archivesOnly and includeArchives options
+  2. Find archives the same as other files (without option to look inside them) - in this case should consider removing `archivesonly` and `includearchives` options
-* Troubleshoot building OCaml version on my OSX machine (it is possible this is unique to my machine)
 * Add documentation about the what/why/how of `xfind`
+* Add `stats` option to get a json object with various stats, such as unique extensions / extension counts, etc.
+* Resolve issues with building and running some language versions in Docker: Haskell, Objc and OCaml
+* Research Docker best practices to determine if there are ways to reduce the image size
 * Add other language versions (in alphabetical order and subject to change)
   * [C](https://en.wikipedia.org/wiki/C_(programming_language)) - I've started a C version in the past and should finish it, if for no other than reason than to verify my assumption that it *should* be the fastest and most efficient version once complete
   * [Common Lisp](https://lisp-lang.org/) - I want to see how it compares to Clojure and learn more about macros